kenijo/feedpiper/README.md

 This will allow you to have your own configuration files that will not be commited to GitHub

 * conf.php is the global application configuration
-* html2feed.conf.php and feedpiper.conf.php are the individual application configurations
+* html2feed.conf.php and feedfilter.conf.php are the individual application configurations

 ### Requirements